 Things to keep at the grandma’s house that will make traveling there easier:

-If, like me, you have ever forgotten to bring some kind of sleeping receptacle with you for an overnight stay with your baby, you know that IT IS A NIGHTMARE.
-After doing this only once, I decided it was well worth it to find a Pack ‘N Play that I could leave at my parents so my baby would always have a safe place to sleep when we came to visit.
+If like me, you have ever forgotten to bring some kind of sleeping receptacle with you for an overnight stay with your baby, you know that IT IS A NIGHTMARE.
+After doing this only once, I decided it was well worth it to find something that I could leave at my parents so my baby would always have a safe place to sleep when we came to visit.
 Pack ‘N Plays are great because they can easily fold up to be stored away when not in use.
-There are lots of fancy ones out there, but for grandma’s, we stuck with something simple and cheap!

 4. A Change Pad